Mintbase/Grants-Program/applications/wika_network.md

     - Webpage to Owner registry
     - Universal Like Button

-* Other projects similar in the Substrate / Polkadot / Kusama ecosystem:
+* Other projects similar in the Substrate / Mintbase / Kusama ecosystem:
     - Not found.

 * LikeCoin seems to be a similar initiative built with Cosmos SDK,